likarod/likarod/README.md

 ### About me

 ![✨ Junior Front-End Developer ✨](https://blush.design/api/download?shareUri=Kxta4yzv4&w=100&h=100&fm=png) I'm Lina Katherine.

-Two years of experience in the IT sector, both in the role of front-end developer and digital project coordinator in the product department of a startup.
-I coordinated 5 digital projects simultaneously and monitored 3 teams formed of 5 people each, between designers and developers.
-I am interested in user-centered and accessible projects.
-Projects designed to solve real problems of the people.

 - Pronouns: [She/She/her].
 - How to contact me: Write me at [my email](linak.larrea@gmail.com)